sbhark/SMServerMonitoring/README.md

 SMServerMonitoring
 ==================

-Simple Server Monitoring Application written in Scala.
+Simple Server Monitoring Application written in Scala and uses several Java libraries.

 This application is still a work in progress.